brightpuddle/goaci/README.md

 <hr/>

 GoACI is a Go client library for Cisco ACI.
-It features a simple, extensible API, advanced JSON manipulation, and a [backup client](#backup-client) for running "API" queries against the backup file.
+It features a simple, extensible API, advanced JSON manipulation, and a [backup client](#backup-client) for running queries against the backup file.

 # Getting Started